jassjagga/Capstone-Project-summer_2020/Capstone-Project/schematic/readme.txt

-schematic of project using EasyEDA software
+//schematic of project using EasyEDA software
+//